FredericRezeau/soroban-kit/crates/soroban-tools/README.md

 This crate is part of `soroban-kit`: [Github](https://github.com/FredericRezeau/soroban-kit) | [crates.io](https://crates.io/crates/soroban-kit).

 Fast, lightweight functions and macros with lean, targeted functionality for Soroban smart contract development.
-All modules are [feature flagged](https://doc.rust-lang.org/cargo/reference/features.html#the-features-section), compile just what you need and nothing more (See [Library Footprint]() section for details).
+All modules are [feature flagged](https://doc.rust-lang.org/cargo/reference/features.html#the-features-section), compile just what you need and nothing more.

 - [soroban-tools](#soroban-tools)
   - [Features](#features)